asnoskov/remote-control/README.md

 # RSSchool NodeJS websocket task template
 > Static http server and base task packages.
 > By default WebSocket client tries to connect to the 8080 port.
+> Websocket client listening to the same (8080) port.

 ## Installation
 1. Clone/download repo